giaxxi/pyetro/README.md

 # pyetro

-Python basics for kids - Built on the go
+Python basics for kids.

+Built on the go with the help of kids.